“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 “Trust is the belief or faith of something or someone to be as you believe it to be.”
 (Teenager 15 years old)

-Family often wants what they believe is best for us—not necessarily what makes us happy.
+Family often wants what they believe is best for us, not necessarily what makes us happy.
 I learned early that adults make mistakes.
 They use one another.
-They show off.
+They perform.
 They lie.
 And they cry behind closed doors.

 As children, we notice those cracks.
 We just don’t have the language for them yet.
 But the damage is real.
 We internalize the disconnect between what adults say and what they do.